hdShang/arxiv-daily/docs/cs-RO/2025-10-26/papers/251022784v1-pip-llm-integrating-pddl-integer-programming-with-llms-for-coordinat.md

 ---
 layout: default
-title: PIP-LLM: Integrating PDDL-Integer Programming with LLMs for Coordinating Multi-Robot Teams Using Natural Language
+title: "PIP-LLM: Integrating PDDL-Integer Programming with LLMs for Coordinating Multi-Robot Teams Using Natural Language"
 ---

 # PIP-LLM: Integrating PDDL-Integer Programming with LLMs for Coordinating Multi-Robot Teams Using Natural Language